-Sabine B. Vogel: In your 56.
-October Salon there are many artists from CEE – did you do a lot of research?
+Sabine B. Vogel: You curated the 56.
+October Salon and decided quite a lot of artists from CEE – did you do a lot of research?

 David Elliott: The younger artists came through an open submission.
 Ther was no chance of making it completely international, the budget would not allow this.
 So I said let´s focus on the former Austro-Hungarian Empire and the Ottoman Empire, both of which Serbia was, at different times, a part.
 And now it wants to become a member of the EU, so let´s also include the european states.
 So these were three almost random ready-mades, the past – memory, and the future – desire.